Taro Kono

-Taro Kono (河野 太郎, Kōno Tarō) is a Japanese politician serving as the Minister of Digital Affairs of Japan since August 2022.
-A member of the Liberal Democratic Party, he previously served as Minister for Administrative Reform and Regulatory Reform from 2015 to 2016 and from 2020 to 2021, and was the Minister for Foreign Affairs and Minister of Defense under Prime Minister Shinzo Abe.
+Taro Kono (河野 太郎, Kōno Tarō) is a Japanese politician who served as the Minister for Digital Transformation from 2022 to 2024.
+A member of the Liberal Democratic Party (LDP), he previously served as Minister for Administrative Reform and Regulatory Reform from 2015 to 2016 and from 2020 to 2021, and was the Minister for Foreign Affairs and Minister of Defense under Prime Minister Shinzo Abe.
 He is also a member of the House of Representatives representing Kanagawa's 15th district since 1996.